 2. Nettle

 Nettle can be thrown into your vinegars to help with mineral absorption, stir-fried, or added to your scrambled eggs to increase your zinc intake.
 Dried nettle can be added to baking, home made crackers and bread.
 To keep things simple you could just add fresh nettle leaves to hot water for a mineral boost (adding heat removes the sting).
-If you wanted a delicious introduction to nettle you could try our Daily Boost Tonic which has the added benefits of rosehips and kawakawa.
+If you wanted a delicious introduction to nettle, you could try our Daily Boost Tonic, which has the added benefits of rosehips and kawakawa.

 3. Plantain

-Plantain is coming up on our farm in Mihiwaka and this lovely plant supports not only your respiratory system but also your skin.
+Plantain is coming up on our farm in Mihiwaka, Dunedin, and this lovely plant supports not only your respiratory system but also your skin.
 Both broadleaf (Plantago major) and narrowleaf (Plantago lanceolata) plantain can be added to salads, or infused into oils to help with irritated or itchy skin.
 The seed heads contain psyllium (the fibre bulking agent) that can be used for supporting digestion.

 4. Chickweed